MTang0728/Apple-Mobility-Trends-Webapp/README.md

 ### Trends:
 * Trends represents mobility % change for each available transportation type across the selected period.
-* Hoever over the lines to view the values.
+* Hover over the lines to view the values.
 * Press shift, click and drag to pan around.
 * Click and drag to Zoom.